Exam Registration & Administration

 1. How long is the exam?

-The CISM exam will cover five information security management areas, each of which is further defined and detailed through task and knowledge statements.
+The CISA exam covers 5 IS audit, control or security areas, each of which is further defined and detailed through task and knowledge statements.
+For details, please go to CISA Job Practice Areas.

 - How do I request additional information or report an issue regarding a current or past credential holder?

-- How can I become a CISM Exam Item Writer?
+- How can I become a CISA Exam Item Writer?

 1. How do I request additional information or report an issue regarding a current or past credential holder?

-To request additional information or to report an issue regarding a current or past credential holder, please contact the CISM certification department:
+To request additional information or to report an issue regarding a current or past credential holder, please contact the CISA certification department:

-2. How can I become a CISM Exam Item Writer?
+2. How can I become a CISA Exam Item Writer?

-You can apply online to become a CISM Exam Item Writer.
+Apply online to become a CISA Exam Item Writer.